2008 World Grand Prix (darts)

 The 2008 Sky Poker World Grand Prix was the eleventh World Grand Prix darts tournament held by the Professional Darts Corporation.
-It was held from 6–12 October 2008 at the Citywest Hotel in Dublin, Ireland.
+It was held from 6 to 12 October 2008 at the Citywest Hotel in Dublin, Ireland.
 The event featured a tournament record prize fund of £250,000 with £50,000 going to the winner.

-Phil Taylor won his eighth Grand Prix title with a 6-2 victory over Raymond van Barneveld in the final watched by 355,000 viewers.
-James Wade was the defending champion, however lost 2-1 to Tony Eccles in the first round.
+Phil Taylor won his eighth Grand Prix title with a 6–2 victory over Raymond van Barneveld in the final watched by 355,000 viewers.
+James Wade was the defending champion, however lost 2–1 to Tony Eccles in the first round.

 Format

 All legs were 501 points double-in double-out format.
-The first round games were best of three sets.
+The first-round games were best of three sets.
 Second round games were best of five sets, the quarter-finals best of seven sets, the semi-finals best of nine sets, and the final was best of eleven sets.
 All sets were best of five legs/first to three legs.